neo430 by zerogravity

 - Code-efficient CISC-like instruction capabilities

 - Tool chain based on free TI msp430-gcc compiler (also available here on github)

 - Completely described in behavioral, platform-independent VHDL (no macros, primitives, attributes, etc. used)

 - Fully synchronous design, no latches, no gated clocks

-- Customizable processor hardware configuration
+- Customizable processor hardware configuration:

 - Optional high-precision timer (TIMER)

 - Optional universal asynchronous receiver and transmitter (UART)

 - Optional serial peripheral interface master (SPI), 8 or 16 bit transfer data size, 6 dedicated chip-select lines

 - Optional I2C-compatible two wire serial interface master (TWI) supporting clock stretching